mantrinh27/COMP2110-individual-pj/week09/README.md

 Stay on (Touch) Target
 Echo Real-world Gestures and Movement
 Use Progressive Disclosure

+- Personal note: Responsive vs Adaptive approach
+- Responsive approach: not changing the layout when scaling the desktop browsers.

+- Adaptive: Has different layout/ design for different devices.

 # Task 3 Responsive Navigation Bar With Flexbox